 - The amount by which the basis of property for State purposes exceeds the basis for federal purposes upon disposition of the property.
 The deduction can be claimed only in the year in which the property is disposed. - m.
 Up to \$35,000 of any severance wages received as a result of a taxpayer's permanent, involuntary termination from employment through no fault of the employee is deductible from federal taxable income.
-The severance wages deducted as a result of the same termination may not exceed \$35,000 for all taxable years in which the wages were received. - Amounts distributed to a beneficiary of the Parental Savings Trust Fund of the State Education Assistance Authority unless the distribution is a refund of earnings described in section 529 of the Internal Revenue Code. - o.
+The severance wages deducted as a result of the same termination may not exceed \$35,000 for all taxable years in which the wages were received.
+"Stay on pay" does not qualify for the deduction. - Amounts distributed to a beneficiary of the Parental Savings Trust Fund of the State Education Assistance Authority unless the distribution is a refund of earnings described in section 529 of the Internal Revenue Code. - o.
 See IV.
 Bailey Settlement. - p.
-Interest, investment earnings, and gains of a trust established by two or more manufacturers that signed a settlement agreement with the State to settle claims for damages attributable to a product of the manufacturers.
+Interest, investment earnings, and gains of a trust established by two or more manufacturers that signed a settlement agreement with the State to settle claims for damages attributable to a product of the manufacturers. - q.
+The amount paid to an individual during the taxable year from the Hurricane Floyd Reserve Fund in the Office of State Budget, Planning, and Management for hurricane relief or assistance, but not including payments for goods or services provided by the taxpayer.